Forests and Trees

 - Use reusable not disposable cups.

-- Use cloth not paper kitchen towels and napkins.
+- Use cloth rather than paper napkins.

 - Avoid packaging where you can.